balram7878/Web-Development-Learning/React/readme.md

 - useMemo is used to protect the component when no changes occur and it is change due to changes occur in parent here useMemo hook is play a very important to optimize your code.
 - AVOID TO USE useMemo because it is also a overhead, it come with some addtional code and this make code more complex so use when there are lot of changes happen in main file.
-- if we use props then if value of argument will change then useMemo will re-render the compoennt again, if it is a hard coded value then it will not re-render the component.
+- if we use props then if value of argument will change then useMemo will re-render the component again, if it is a hard coded value then it will not re-render the component.

+* const cachedValue=useMemo(callbackFn,dependencies);

 # Closure:
 - A closure is the combination of a function bundled together with reference to its surrounding state (the lexical environment).
 In other words a closure gives a function access to its outer scope.
 In JS closure are created every time a function is created, at function creation time.
+It also store reference of all the variables that this function used.
+- const cachedfn=useCallback(fn,dependencies)
+- array, objects and functions are stored in heap section by reference.

 > In hook array function is created only once and it store the reference that store in heap memory.
 > Stack is used to manage function calls, but memory for functions are allocated in heap area as like arrays and objects,